-By far the most common math skill tested on the ACT is basic algebra (including pre algebra).
+A very common math skill tested on the ACT is basic algebra (including pre algebra).
 This broad topic includes order of operations, simplifying expressions, fractions, decimals, percentages, and exponents.
-Early in the test these basic algebra skills are tested on their own; as the test gets more difficult, however, basic algebra is often tested in conjunction with other types of questions.
+Early in the test, these basic algebra skills are tested on their own; as the test gets more difficult, however, basic algebra is often tested in conjunction with other types of questions.

 What is the value of x when 3x/2 + 16=10